-Accounts receivable from card issuers previously measured at amortized cost were reclassified to be measured at fair value through other comprehensive income, or OCI.
+We expect an impact related to the reclassification of accounts receivable from card issuers currently measured at amortized cost that will be measured at fair value through other comprehensive income, or OCI.

 Trade accounts receivable are held to collect contractual cash flows and give rise to cash flows that represent exclusively principal and interest payments.
-As such, loans continue to be measured at amortized cost.
+As such, we expect loans to continue to be measured at amortized cost.

-Accounts receivable from card issuers that are held to collect contractual cash flows and then sell the receivable are now measured at fair value through other comprehensive income, or FVOCI, under IFRS 9.
-For accounts receivable from card issuers measured at FVOCI, all changes in the fair value are now taken through OCI, except for the recognition of impairment gains or losses, interest income, gains and losses arising on de-recognition, and foreign exchange gains and losses, which are recognized in profit or loss.
+Accounts receivable from card issuers that are held to collect contractual cash flows and then sell the receivable will be measured at fair value through other comprehensive income, or FVOCI, under IFRS 9.
+For accounts receivable from card issuers measured at FVOCI, all changes in the fair value will be taken through OCI, except for the recognition of impairment gains or losses, interest revenue in line with the effective interest method, gains and losses arising on de-recognition, and foreign exchange gains and losses, which will be recognized in profit or loss.

-On January 1, 2018, the effect of applying the classification and measurement provisions of IFRS 9 resulted in a reduction of R\$71.0 million in accounts receivable from card issuers and a corresponding adjustment, net of taxes, of R\$46.8 million to equity recognized in other comprehensive income.
+At December 31, 2017, the effect of applying the classification and measurement provisions of IFRS 9 would be a reduction of R\$71.0 million in accounts receivable from card issuers and a corresponding adjustment, net of taxes, of R\$46.9 million recognized in other comprehensive income for the year ended December 31, 2017.